apache/ignite-3/modules/storage-api/README.md

 ## Usage

-Used in table configuration see `org.apache.ignite.configuration.schemas.table.TableConfigurationSchema.dataStorage`.
+For each table, you need to specify the data storage, which is located in `org.apache.ignite.configuration.schemas.table.TableConfigurationSchema.dataStorage`.

 Configuration example in HOCON:
 ```